VakhoKontridze/VCore/README.md

 ## Showcase

-#### Presentation Host
+#### Modal Presenter

-Manager that injects a presentation host in view hierarchy for modal presentation.
+Manager that allows for creating and presentation of custom modals.

-For additional info, refer to "Presentation Host" documentation.
+For additional info, refer to "Modal Presenter" documentation.

 #### Multipart/Form-Data Builder